trimstray/nginx-admins-handbook/README.md

 # Helpers

-#### Installation from Source
+#### Installation from source

-There are currently two versions of Nginx available:
+There are currently two versions of Nginx:

 - **stable** - is recommended, doesn’t include all of the latest features, but has critical bug fixes from mainline release
 - **mainline** - is typically quite stable as well, includes the latest features and bug fixes and is always up to date

 Mandatory requirements:

-  > Download, compile and install or install packages from your distribution repository.
+  > Download, compile and install or install prebuilt packages from your distribution repository.

 - [OpenSSL](https://www.openssl.org/source/) library
 - [Zlib](https://zlib.net/) library